- Make/Cancel an Appointment

 While everyone is welcome to use the Writing Center’s online handouts and demos, our tutoring services are available only to current students, faculty, and staff of UNC-Chapel Hill.
 Do not make an appointment to discuss someone else’s writing or submit someone else’s draft to the Online Tutor.
 If your friend or family member might be interested in working with a Chapel Hill-area writing tutor or editor, please refer him or her to our “Help for Hire” listing.

 We welcome all kinds of questions about writing.
 If yours is a quick one focusing on a particular sentence, word, or punctuation mark, try calling the Grammar Hotline at 962-7710.

 We are glad to hear about your interest in joining our team!
 At this time, the Writing Center does not have any full-time or part-time staff positions available.
-If you are an experienced teacher or editor, you may submit a request to be listed on our Help for Hire advertising page.
-Graduate student tutors are teaching assistants; they are hired through a competitive process each spring to work for the following academic year.
+If you are an experienced teacher or editor with a graduate degree living in the Chapel Hill area, you may submit a request to be listed on our Help for Hire advertising page.
+Our graduate student tutors are teaching assistants; they are hired through a competitive process each spring to work for the following academic year.
 During periods when we are accepting applications, you’ll see a position announcement on our homepage.
 Undergraduate students can also serve as tutors; they must first enroll in English 402 and then apply to be hired.
-Undergraduate students who have workstudy funding can apply to serve as office assistants.
+Undergraduate students who have work-study funding can apply to serve as office assistants.
 Office assistants answer our phone, greet clients, make photocopies, and help with a variety of other tasks.
 The Writing Center does not accept volunteer tutors to work with UNC students.
-If you might be interested in working with high school students, contact us about our Write On program.
+If you might be interested in volunteering with high school students, contact us about our Write On program.